mtharrison/hapi-to/README.md

 - `id` - required route id.
 Set when creating a route with the `config.id` property.
 - `params` - request parameters where:
   - `query` - an optional object of query string key-values.
 Will be stringified using the Qs module.
-  - `path` - an optional object of path parameters.
+  - `params` - an optional object of path parameters.
 Number given must match route path.
 - `options` - additional options which affect how the URL is generated where:
   - `rel` - Whether to generate a relative URL.
 Can be` true` or `false` (default).
   - `secure` - a boolean or "match".
 If `true` the URL will be https, if `false` will be http.
 If `"match`" (the default) will match the x-forwarded-proto header or the current request's connection protocol (in that order).